-Why are Scent Hounds More Difficult to Train?
+Why Are Scent Hounds More Difficult to Train?

-Management and Good Training is a Must to Put Scent Hounds up For Success!
+Management and Good Training Is a Must

 Good management is a must for hound owners.
 This means that measures must be taken to prevent a hound from tracking a smell and escaping.
-This scenario indeed is a very common one, one minute Snoopy is right next to you sniffing a pile of leaves, the next he takes off, head to the ground quickly following a trail, completely oblivious to your commands.
+This scenario is a very common one: One minute, Snoopy is right next to you sniffing a pile of leaves.
+The next, he takes off, head to the ground while following a trail.
+He is completely oblivious to your commands the whole time.

 How to Train Your Scent Hound to Come When Called